-Welcome to the Environmental Health and Safety Department (EH&S)
+Welcome to the Environmental Health & Safety Department (EH&S)

-Currently EH&S employs about 100 people who are spread over three buildings.
-We have seven sections that are organized around the services that we provide.
+Currently EH&S employs about 100 people who are spread across campus in multiple locations.
+We have six sections that are organized around the services that we provide.
 Those include:

-EP supports those departments using chemicals in their spill cleanup procedures.
-EP operates a program for collection, consolidation, recycling and disposal of hazardous chemical waste generated on campus.
-EH&S pollution prevention activities involve reduction of chemical waste volume through chemical recycling and redistribution, substitution of less hazardous chemicals, avoiding excess chemical inventory and preventing environmental pollution.
+The Environmental Programs section supports UW departments by collecting, transporting, recycling and disposing of hazardous chemical waste generated on campus.
+Our pollution prevention activities involve reduction of chemical waste volume through chemical recycling and redistribution, substitution of less hazardous chemicals, avoiding excess chemical inventory and preventing environmental pollution.

 Executive Order No. 55: University Health and Safety Programs: Policy and Responsibilities